Self-Certifying Primal-Dual Optimization Proxies for Large-Scale Batch Economic Dispatch: Conclusion

 \section{Conclusion}

 This paper has proposed a novel hybrid framework that accelerates large-scale computations in power systems operations and planning by integrating data-driven machine learning proxies and classical optimization solvers in a principled way.
 The proposed hybrid solver offers substantial speedups \emph{and} worst-case performance guarantees, thus synergizing several recent developments in machine learning for power systems.
-This approach further closes the gap between theoretical advances and the tight requirements of practical deployments.
+This approach further closes the gap between theoretical advances and the tight requirements of practical deployments, enabling trustworthy proxy-based market clearing with performance guarantees and real-time risk analysis for large-scale power systems.

 Unlike neural network verification-based approaches, the proposed methodology does not impose strong restrictions on activation functions, does not require any post-training analysis, and provides \emph{adaptable} worst-case optimality guarantees.
 The paper has conducted extensive computational experiments on large-scale power grids, corresponding to economic dispatch problems with over $10^5$ decision variables and constraints, and over $10^4$ parameters.
 Numerical results demonstrate the scalability of the approach, achieving speedups on the order of 1000x over optimized classical solvers.